zth/res-x/README.md

 There's a ton more to ResX of course, but this should get you started.

+> TypeScript users: See the dedicated guide in [TYPESCRIPT.md](./TYPESCRIPT.md) for JSX setup and examples.

 ### Routing

 As you noticed from the example above, there's no explicit router in ResX itself.
 In the future, we might ship a dedicated type safe router in the style of [rescript-relay-router](https://github.com/zth/rescript-relay-router).
 But for now, we'll use pattern matching!